matjaz99/eventlogger/README.md

 ### Fluentd

-Eventlogger supports events received from fluent's `out_http` plugin, but the structure of output messages strongly depend on the source type.
+Eventlogger supports events received from fluent's `out_http` plugin, but the structure of output messages strongly depend on the source input type.

 Eventlogger supports the following data sources in fluentd:
 - syslog